Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Magnetohydrodynamic boundary layers with viscous and rotation effects

-Viscous effects near the boundaries are also visible in radial profiles of the tangential magnetic field (figure \ref{fig:xRyThetaPhiMagneticBLViscoMag} and right insets), where extrema are slightly shifted from the interfaces—more strongly at the outer boundary—due to enhanced Ohmic dissipation.
-In the bulk (right insets of figure \ref{fig:xRyThetaPhiVelocityBLViscoMag}), the boundary-layer solution (thick light green) alone cannot reproduce the velocity perturbation because it vanishes outside the layer; adding the higher-order viscomagnetic correction $\mathcal{U}$ (dark green) restores agreement with the simulations (orange dotted).
-Radial plots also display vertical dotted lines at five times the characteristic wavelengths $\Real(\lambda_\pm)^{-1}$ defined in (\ref{eq:STBU}), providing estimates of the viscously dominated region, $5\Real(\lambda_-)^{-1}$, and of the full velocity or magnetic boundary layer, $5\Real(\lambda_+)^{-1}$, even in the presence of waves (see, e.g., figure \ref{fig:xRyThetaPhiVelocityBLViscoMag} and its right insets).
+Viscous effects near the boundaries are also visible in radial profiles of the tangential magnetic field (figure~\ref{fig:xRyThetaPhiMagneticBLViscoMag} and right insets), where extrema are slightly shifted from the interfaces—more strongly at the outer boundary—due to enhanced Ohmic dissipation.
+In the bulk (right insets of figure~\ref{fig:xRyThetaPhiVelocityBLViscoMag}), the boundary-layer solution (thick light green) alone cannot reproduce the velocity perturbation because it vanishes outside the layer; adding the higher-order viscomagnetic correction $\mathcal{U}$ (dark-green) restores agreement with the \textsc{dns} (orange-dotted).
+Radial plots also display vertical dotted lines at five times the characteristic wavelengths $\Real(\lambda_\pm)^{-1}$ defined in (\ref{eq:STBU}), providing estimates of the viscously dominated region, $5\Real(\lambda_-)^{-1}$, and of the full velocity or magnetic boundary layer, $5\Real(\lambda_+)^{-1}$, even in the presence of waves (see, e.g., figure~\ref{fig:xRyThetaPhiVelocityBLViscoMag} and its right insets).